Wanna Love You Girl

 "Wanna Love You Girl" is a song by American singer Robin Thicke featuring Pharrell Williams.
-It was written by both singers for Thicke's his second studio album The Evolution of Robin Thicke (2006).
+It was written by both artists for Thicke's second studio album The Evolution of Robin Thicke (2006).
 It was released on August 9, 2005 as the album's lead single.
 There is also a remix for the song, that features two new verses from American rapper Busta Rhymes.

 Conception

 Co-writer Pharrell Williams was at first reluctant to record with Thicke, feeling the then forthcoming album was good enough on its own telling Vibe, "I thought his album was so dope already.
 I didn't think it was necessary." and stating to MTV, "I felt like it didn't need anything from me,[...]The quality, the musicality, it's just upper-echelon."
 Label executive Jimmy Iovine advocated the pairing, believing it would be a favorable association for Thicke in the eyes of an audience not yet familiar with his work.
 With Iovine's support, the two agreed to go forward with the collaboration.